 The St. Leger was always going to a supporting act on that racecard, particularly with only five starters, but it, too, served up an upset when the odds-on Furious went under to Harvest King.
 Run at a strong gallop, the race suited Jack Toohey on the son of Comedy King, and while Lewis was criticised in some quarters for his restrained and patient ride on the filly, she was simply beaten by a better stayer, as Harvest King’s subsequent record proved.
 The only other start that Furious had at the meeting came in the weight-for-age Cumberland Stakes over two miles.
 Although she managed to beat Eurythmic and others, she found Norman Falkiner’s genuine champion, David, too strong.
 Exasperated with the failure of Even Song and others to live up to their early potential, Falkiner had paid a big price for the four-year-old David in December 1921, following the death of the horse’s original owner.

 Curiously enough, Furious went right off the next season, disappointing the public quite a few times, although she did manage to win four races from her sixteen starts.
 As an older horse she proved more difficult to train because of her shelly, fleshy feet and Marsden at times had trouble keeping her sound.
 She opened her four-year-old season well enough, carrying 9 st. 3lb and Jim Munro to victory in the Liverpool Handicap at Warwick Farm.
-After that she failed at both the Randwick and Melbourne spring meetings and only regained some semblance of form towards the season’s end when she won both the Rydalmere Mile at Rosehill with 10 st. 1lb, after being allowed 7lb for her claiming apprentice – a young Fil Allotta, and a week later the Rawson Stakes on the same course.
+After that she failed at both the Randwick and Melbourne spring meetings and only regained some semblance of form towards the season’s end when she won both the Rydalmere Mile at Rosehill with 10 st. 1lb, after being allowed 7lb for her claiming apprentice – a young Fil Allotta, and a week later the Rawson Stakes on the same course with the likes of Salatis, Speciality and David following her home.
 Although looking well, Furious failed in her major assignments at the A.J.C.
 Autumn Meeting, but she did manage to close out the fixture and the season by winning the Final Handicap (10f) by a neck with 10 st. 4lb, despite a track in which she was hock deep in mud.
 Dr Stewart Mackay, the distinguished veterinarian-surgeon held the view that Furious was suffering from a weakened heart.
 It would have been better for Furious’s reputation had her career ended there and then with that Final Handicap as a fitting swansong.
 But it wasn’t to be.

 Furious resumed racing as a five-year-old mare in September 1923 but failed to train on and after three unplaced runs that month, Marsden turned her out in a paddock at the back of his stables.
 It was while resting there that one day she scratched her neck on a rail and dreaded tetanus, or lockjaw, set in.
 Just a couple of weeks later and the toxin had worked its sinister alchemy.
 The mare’s gait stiffened, and the muscular rigidity associated with the disease saw the champion daughter of The Welkin die in the Bowral-street stables on Saturday evening, 1st December 1923.
 The name ‘lockjaw’ refers to the way the particular toxin prevents muscles from relaxing.
 Once a muscle has been stimulated to contract – such as the jaw – it cannot return to its original relaxed state.
 Death, as in the case of Furious, results subsequently from both an inability to breathe and seizures.